 RICHARD CROSS: WHY I BECAME A PERSONAL TRAINER

-Despite being incredibly passionate about what I do, personal training isn’t a profession I had planned on working in, in fact, quite the opposite.
+Despite being incredibly passionate personal trainer the fitness industry is not where I had planned on working in, in fact, quite the opposite.
 Most of my working life was spent in sales and business development, and I mainly got into this area of work as it didn’t require many qualifications which was useful to me as I left school at 16 with a handful of GCSEs and not much else.

 However, as with most things in my life, what I lack in other areas, I tend to make up for with eagerness and childlike level of enthusiasm.
 I soon found out that sales wasn’t for me, but didn’t acknowledge this for many years and spent most of my time as a square peg in a round hole trying to convince myself that I enjoyed what I was doing, when I really, really didn’t.